 Grilling normally produces a decent amount of smoke.
 This is completely fine and even expected when you’re cooking outside.
 It’s a different story when you’re indoors.
 Many people use so-called smokeless grills to grill indoors, but are smokeless grills worth it?

 Smokeless indoor grills are an interesting alternative.
 As the name suggests, these allow you to grill indoors without producing much smoke.

-After all, they’re designed differently than outdoor grills, so your food isn’t going to taste the same as when you cook it outside.
-Smokeless grills are also one more kitchen appliance that you need to store and find a place for.
+They’re designed differently than outdoor grills, so your food isn’t going to taste the same as when you cook it on a normal grill with gas or especially charcoal outside.
+Plus, smokeless grills are also one more kitchen appliance that you need to store and find a place for.

 What You Can Expect From The Grill

 Smokeless grills still allow you to grill your food, but they do so in a very different way.